Enforcement Update: Phase 2 Enforcement is Beginning September 26th

 - Curbside information tags (March - ongoing)

-- Phase 1 - Starting March 1, information tags (see sample below) will be left to notify residents of problems with the recycling contents, but materials will still be collected during this initial education phase.
+- Phase 1 - Starting March 1, information tags (see sample below) were left to notify residents of problems with the recycling contents, but materials were still being collected during this initial education phase.

-- Phase 2 - After the initial education phase, non-compliant recycling materials will be left at the curb with information tags.
-Residents will be able to rectify any problems with the materials and place their recycling out for collection the following week.
+- Phase 2 - Starting September 26, non-compliant recycling materials are being left at the curb with information tags.
+Residents are able to rectify any problems with the materials and place their recycling out for collection the following week.

 |Curbside Changes Pamphlet||2017-03-10||473KB|